openstack/skyline-console/docs/en/test/3-4-E2E-resource-operation.md

   - Parameter `name`, the name of the router

   - Take the floating IP to delete the associated resource as an example: `test/e2e/integration/pages/network/floatingip.spec.js`
-    - In order to successfully associate with the instance, the router connected to the subnet where the instance's interfae is located must have a public network gateway turned on
+    - In order to successfully associate with the instance, the router connected to the subnet where the instance's interface is located must have a public network gateway turned on

     ```javascript
     it('successfully delete related resources', () => {